sssstavrossss/hometask/README.md

 Db - Mssql is used, on cloud on my own Azure <br/>
 Backend - .net core 9 web api <br/>
 Front end - Blazor pages -- i thought to try this for the first time, plus i wanted an 'all in one' solution to avoid prerequisites <br/>
 There is a db connection string and fixer.io api access key that are needed to change in the app settings for the implementation to work.
-The values will be included in the attackemtn in the response email of the task. <br/> <br/>
+The values will be included in the attackemtn in the response email of the task. <br/>
+The original idea was to also have the code published on cloud, just like the db, but i had an issue with the publish the last minute and I did not spend time to fix that.  <br/> <br/>

 The application is working in some parts and not in others, going for Blazor pages was not a good desicion because of my lack of experience with it and issues with events probably that i couldnt figure out. <br/> <br/>